 Return pan used to sear salmon to medium-high heat and add 2 tsp. olive oil.

-Add green beans, ¼ cup water, ¼ tsp. salt, and a pinch of pepper to hot pan and stir occasionally until water evaporates and beans are crisp-tender, 4-6 minutes.
+Add green beans, ¼ cup water, ¼ tsp. salt, and a pinch of pepper to hot pan and stir occasionally until water evaporates and beans are tender but still crisp, 6-8 minutes.

 Plate dish as pictured on front of card.
 Bon appétit!